Meet the Growing Up team

 Her role at Growing Up in New Zealand is in research management and coordination, and she aims to further her research interests in food security and dietary diversity in New Zealand children.

 The operations team work with the research team to implement the strategy and plans for Growing Up in New Zealand.

-Avinesh is the Data Analytics Manager at Growing Up and a Senior Research Fellow in the Department of Statistics at the University of Auckland.
-He is a biostatistician by training and has worked on numerous medical studies ranging from health surveys and epidemiological studies to multinational clinical trials in the fields of cardiovascular disease, renal and metabolic diseases.
-His current research focus is longitudinal data methods and statistical computing.
+Avinesh is the Lead Biostatistician at Growing Up.
+He is a Senior Research Fellow in the Department of Statistics at the University of Auckland, and Lead Consultant at the Statistical Consulting Centre (SCC).
+He is a biostatistician by training and has worked on many medical studies ranging from health surveys and epidemiological studies to multinational clinical trials in the fields of cardiovascular, renal, and metabolic diseases.
+His current research focus is on longitudinal data methods and statistical computing.

 Rina has extensive experience in data management, observational studies and in international randomised trials.
 A past executive member of the Australasian Health and Research Data Manager’s Association, she has special expertise in trial and questionnaire design, quality management systems and standards and, data management and governance.
 Rina leads the data management for Growing Up in New Zealand.

 Anushree is a Data Manager at Growing Up in New Zealand with over seven years’ experience in large clinical research organisations and the pharmaceutical industry.
 She has expertise in clinical research development systems, database maintenance, and clinical best practice.
 Anushree has worked on several interventional multi-site clinical trials in a range of therapeutic areas like oncology, focus on data and trial management.